Insects are the Largest and Most Successful Group of Animals on the Planet

-Although this is a recent trend in North America and Europe, around the world 80% of countries eats insects everyday and have been since the dawn of human existence.
+This may be a recent trend in North America and Europe, yet, around the world, 80% of countries eat insects every day and have been since the dawn of human existence.

 Our southern neighbor, Mexico, enjoys nearly 200 different edible insects.
 Thailand has over 20,000 insect farms and one of Cambodia’s top exports is edible insects.
 The Mopane Worm is considered a delicacy in Zimbabwe, the Witchety Grub in Australia, Queen Ants in Columbia.
 It’s obvious that here in the United States and Canada, we’re the ones missing out.

-Maybe insects are what’s missing from our North American diets?
-Insects are packed full of protein, beneficial fats, vitamins, minerals, antioxidants and they are a prebiotic fiber.
-They’re animals we eat whole and their nutrients are more bio-available than livestock muscle tissue or wheat.
+Insects are packed with real animal protein, beneficial fats, vitamins, minerals, antioxidants and they are a prebiotic fiber.
+They’re animals we eat whole (all parts as opposed to just the meat) and their nutrients are more bio-available than livestock muscle tissue or even wheat.

 Insects are the new frontier in nutrition.
 We know enough to begin but there is still so much more to discover.

 Edible Insect Protein

 Insects offer a complete animal protein that includes all 9 essential amino acids.
 Insects have a wide but strong range of nutritional values and are very competitive with other protein sources.

-It should be noted that the insect protein data here does not take in to account variations in insect diets.
-Many farms are now producing crickets and mealworms with higher protein values than what you see on the chart below.
+It should be noted that the insect protein data here does not take into account variations in insect diets.
+Many farms are now producing crickets and mealworms with higher protein values.

 Insects are Packed with Vitamins & Minerals

-Speaking of insects in general is tough because every insect vitamin and mineral content varies by type and diet.
+Speaking of insects in general is tough because every insect’s vitamin and mineral content varies by type and diet.
 However, the one thing that is consistent is that they are a great resource for many hard to obtain vitamins.
 The body can absorb these vitamins and minerals at a rate that is higher than beef or wheat.